A man loading boxes into his PODS portable storage container, which is conveniently located in his driveway.

 Why Is PODS the Right Way To Go?

 Taking the traditional self-storage route may be your preference if you have a long-term storage need.
-But for house-to-house moves, choosing PODS provides a degree of flexibility you won’t have with other storage methods.
+But for house-to-house moves, choosing PODS provides a degree of security and flexibility you won’t have with other storage methods.
 With your storage unit literally parked outside your house, you have the freedom to take the time you need for packing or unpacking — and for unfettered access to your belongings for the duration.
-And with the PODS moving cost calculator, you get an accurate estimate up front of what you’re going to spend.
+And with the storage unit size guide and the PODS moving cost calculator, you get an accurate estimate up front of what you’re going to spend.

 But the biggest plus of PODS?
 Not having to hire a moving truck to get you to your new home.
 Simply schedule a driver to come back for the PODS container when you’re ready to go — no need for you to hassle with rental companies, extra fees, or any of the other details that often arise.
-A PODS professional will meet you at your new house on your schedule.
+A PODS professional will drop off your container at your new house on your schedule.
 And when the PODS container is empty?
 They’ll simply come back and pick it up.
 Easy as that!

 Shannon Jacobs is a Tampa-based freelance writer and frequent contributor to the PODS Blog.
 She has lived in Atlanta, the Berkshires, NYC, and Nashville, but always returns to the warmth of Florida’s Gulf Coast.